Semaglutide and Type 2 Diabetes

 Ask yourself...

-1. How does sleep, diet, and activity level affect the treatment of type 2 diabetes?
+1. How do sleep, diet, and activity levels affect the treatment of type 2 diabetes?

 Ozempic Case Study